-HCI has a number of counties that qualify as rural counties, which require coverage with the distance of 45 minutes or 45 miles for PCPs and 60 minutes or 60 miles for behavioral health providers.
+Logan, Morgan and Phillips are qualified as rural counties.
+The majority of the members have access to providers within the required distance of 45 minutes or 45 miles for PCPs and 60 minutes or 60 miles for behavioral health providers.